History of the Southern United States: American Revolution (1775–1789)

 After their defeat at Saratoga in 1777 and the entry of the French into the American Revolutionary War, the British turned their attention to the South.
 With fewer regular troops at their disposal, the British commanders developed a "southern strategy" that relied heavily on volunteer soldiers and militia from the Loyalist element.
 Beginning in late December 1778, the British captured Savannah and controlled the Georgia coastline.
 In 1780 they seized Charleston, capturing a large American army.
 A significant victory at the Battle of Camden meant that royal forces soon controlled most of Georgia and South Carolina.
 The British set up a network of forts inland, expecting the Loyalists would rally to the flag.
 Far too few Loyalists turned out however, and the British had to fight their way north into North Carolina and Virginia with a severely weakened army.
 Behind them most of the territory they had already captured dissolved into a chaotic guerrilla war, fought predominantly between bands of Loyalist and Patriot militia, with the Patriots retaking the areas the British had previously gained.
-In January of 1781, the Battle of Cowpens near Cowpens, South Carolina, was a turning point in the American reconquest of South Carolina from the British.
+In January 1781, the Battle of Cowpens near Cowpens, South Carolina, was a turning point in the American reconquest of South Carolina from the British.

 The British army marched to Yorktown, Virginia, where they expected to be rescued by a British fleet.
 The fleet showed up but so did a larger French fleet, so the British fleet after the Battle of the Chesapeake returned to New York for reinforcements, leaving General Cornwallis trapped by the much larger American and French armies under Washington.
 He surrendered.
-The most prominent Loyalists, especially those who joined Loyalist regiments, were evacuated by the Royal Navy back to England, Canada, or other British colonies; they brought their slaves along, but lost their land.
-The other Loyalists who remained in the southern states became American citizens.
+The most prominent Loyalists, especially those who joined Loyalist regiments, were evacuated by the Royal Navy.